jayaemekar/systemdesign/docs/DesignTicketmaster.md

 </p>

 **How would the server keep track of all the active reservation that haven’t been booked yet?
 And how would the server keep track of all the waiting customers?**
-We need two daemon services, one to keep track of all active reservations and remove any expired reservation from the system; let’s call it ActiveReservationService.
-The other service would be keeping track of all the waiting user requests and, as soon as the required number of seats become available, it will notify the (the longest waiting) user to choose the seats; let’s call it WaitingUserService.
+Let's call one of the daemon services ActiveReservationService to maintain track of all active bookings and remove any expired reservations from the system.
+The other service, which we'll call WaitingUserService, will keep track of all the waiting user requests and, as soon as the required number of seats become available, it will tell the (longest waiting) user to choose the seats.

 **a.
 ActiveReservationsService**

-We can keep all the reservations of a ‘show’ in memory in a data structure similar to Linked HashMap or a TreeMap in addition to keeping all the data in the database.
-We will need a linked HashMap kind of data structure that allows us to jump to any reservation to remove it when the booking is complete.
-Also, since we will have expiry time associated with each reservation, the head of the HashMap will always point to the oldest reservation record so that the reservation can be expired when the timeout is reached.
+- In addition to keeping all the data in the database, we can keep all the reservations for a'show' in memory in a data structure similar to Linked HashMap or TreeMap.
+- We'll need a linked HashMap-style data structure that allows us to jump to any reservation and remove it after it's finished.
+- Also, because each reservation will have an expiry time, the HashMap's head will always point to the oldest reservation record, allowing the reservation to expire when the timeout is reached.
-To store every reservation for every show, we can have a HashTable where the ‘key’ would be ‘ShowID’ and the ‘value’ would be the Linked HashMap containing ‘BookingID’ and creation ‘Timestamp’.
+- To keep each reservation for each show, we may use a HashTable with the 'ShowID' as the key and the Linked HashMap containing 'BookingID' and the creation 'Timestamp' as the value.

-In the database, we will store the reservation in the ‘Booking’ table and the expiry time will be in the Timestamp column.
-The ‘Status’ field will have a value of ‘Reserved (1)’ and, as soon as a booking is complete, the system will update the ‘Status’ to ‘Booked (2)’ and remove the reservation record from the Linked HashMap of the relevant show.
-When the reservation is expired, we can either remove it from the Booking table or mark it ‘Expired (3)’ in addition to removing it from memory.
+- The reservation will be stored in the database's 'Booking' table, with the expiration time in the Timestamp field.
+- The 'Status' field will be set to 'Reserved (1),' and if a booking is completed, the system will change the 'Status' to 'Booked (2),' and remove the reservation record from the relevant show's Linked HashMap.
+- We can either erase the reservation from the Booking table or mark it as 'Expired (3)' in addition to removing it from memory when it has expired.

-ActiveReservationsService will also work with the external financial service to process user payments.
-Whenever a booking is completed, or a reservation gets expired, WaitingUsersService will get a signal so that any waiting customer can be served.
+In order to process user payments, ActiveReservationsService will collaborate with an external financial service.
+WaitingUsersService will get a signal if a booking is completed or a reservation expires, allowing any waiting customers to be served.

 <p align="center">
   <kbd>